bypasslane/android-code-challenge/README.md

 ```

 ## Clicking on a Menu Item
-Clicking on a menu item in the RecyclerView should `display a detail view` for the selected item.
-The detail view should display the following information:
+Clicking on a menu item in the RecyclerView should **display a new view** for the selected item.
+The new view should display the following:
-- `item name`
+- `item name` - pulled from the fetched menu
-- `item price`
+- `item price` - pulled from the fetched menu
-- `subtotal` - calculated subtotal (excluding taxes) for an order containing `1` of this item
-- `taxes` - calculated taxes for an order containing `1` of this item
-- `total` - calculated total (including taxes) for an order containing `1` of this item
+- `total price` - calculated total price for the item, accounting for quantity.
+Details below.
+- `quantity` - the quantity for calculating total price.
+Starts at **1** every time the new view is loaded.
+Does not need to be persisted on the item.
+Never goes below **0**.
+- `+1 quantity button` - increases the quantity by **1**.  `quantity` view updates.  `total price` view updates.
+- `-1 quantity button` - decrements the quantity by **1**.  `quantity` view updates.  `total price` view updates.
+- `cancel button` - returns the user to the Menu.

-#### Calculating the Subtotal for an order
+#### Disabling the `-1 quantity button`
-The above step requires you to correctly calculate the subtotal for an order that contains one item.
+The `-1 quantity button` button should be disabled if `quantity` is **0**.
+It should be enabled otherwise.
-The subtotal for an order can be calculated by calculating `item price x item quantity` for each item on the order and summing the results.
+The total price for an item can be calculated by calculating `item price x quantity`.
+The resulting value should be rounded to the nearest penny for display.

-#### Calculating the Taxes for an order
+#### Calculating the Total Price for an item
-The above step requires you to correctly calculate the taxes for an order that contains one item.
+The above step requires you to correctly calculate total price for an item.
-The taxes for an order can be calculated by calculating `item price x item quantity x item tax_rate` for each item on the order and summing the results.
+The total price for an item can be calculated by calculating `item price x quantity`.

-#### Calculating the Total for an order
-The above step requires you to correctly calculate the total (including taxes) for an order that contains one item.
-The total for an order can be calculated as `subtotal + taxes`.

-## Returning to the Menu
-The user should have the ability to `dismiss the item detail view` and return to the Menu
+The resulting value should be rounded to the nearest penny for display.

 ## Assumptions
-* You can assume that you will transact in USD.
+* You can assume that all all prices should be displayed USD, rounded to the nearest penny.
 * For item prices, assume `100 is equivalent to $1 USD`.
-* For item tax rates, assume `0.0825 is equivalent to 8.25%`.

 ## Technical Requirements
 * Your Application should compile on Android Studio 3.6.3 or newer.